denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

-Company.[^34] It was equipped with a number of Teletype Model 12A tape readers and Model 10B perforators, using 11/16-inch-wide paper tape, partitioned into “five intelligence holes,” where each quantity entered for computation took up thirteen lines of code.[^35] Readers and punchers were capable of running 600 operations per minute.
-Four Model 15 Page-Printers were needed to compare printed characters with the digits stored on the ticker tape print register.
+Company.[^34] It was equipped with a number of Teletype Model 12A tape readers and Model 10B perforators, using 11/16-inch-wide paper tape, partitioned into “five intelligence holes,” where each quantity entered for computation took up thirteen lines of code.[^35] Four Model 15 Page-Printers were needed to compare printed characters with the digits stored on the ticker tape print register.
 The numerical inscription in this setup was therefore already split between input and output channels, with input stored on ticker tape and output displayed in print.

 The Mark III Calculator, which followed the Computation Laboratory’s earlier efforts, was also commissioned by the Navy’s Bureau of Ordinance.
 It was completed in 1950.
-Its organization or “floor plan” (“system architecture,” we would say today) did away with punch cards and ticker tape, favoring instead an array of large electromagnetic drums coupled with reel-to-reel tape recorders.
+Its “floor plan” (or “system architecture,” in modern terms) did away with punch cards and ticker tape, favoring instead an array of large electromagnetic drums coupled with reel-to-reel tape recorders.
 The drums, limited in their storage capacity, revolved at much faster speeds than tape reels.
 They were used for fast, temporary internal storage.
-A drum’s surface was coated with a “thin film composed of finely divided magnetic oxides of iron suspended in a plastic lacquer, and applied to the drums with an artist’s air brush.”[^36] A single Mark III calculator used twenty-five such drums, rotating at 6,900 rpm, each capable of storing 240 binary digits.
+A single Mark III calculator used twenty-five such drums, rotating at 6,900 rpm, each capable of storing 240 binary digits.

 In addition to the fast “internal storage” drums, the Mark III floor plan included eight slow “external storage” tape-reader mechanisms.
 Tape was slower